Why Get Your Continuing Education Credits from CWEE?

 Accompanied UL on 400 UL Field Evaluations of Electrical Equipment rated from 70,000 volts down to Low Voltage

-Served on NEC subcommittee on Sharp Edges on Electrical Equipment
+Served on NEC Subcommittee on Sharp Edges on Electrical Equipment

 Submitted a New Article to the NEC – Article 425 for Process Heating Equipment for Industrial Occupancies for the 2017 NEC